WhatsApp Message Templates

 • Event invitations or personalized promotions

-• Utility: Utility message templates are intended for transactional or informational updates that relate to an ongoing interaction with the user.
+• Utility: Utility message templates deliver transactional or informational updates related to an ongoing interaction with the user.
 These message templates must be strictly non-promotional and provide expected or requested updates.

 Common use cases include: